Category Archives: Book Reviews

 • Neglecting children’s safety by allowing them to spend time with religious authorities without scrutinizing the authorities’ backgrounds

-• Failing to acknowledge or report child abuse or neglect to protect the image of a religion or a religious group
+• Failing to acknowledge or report child abuse or neglect in order to protect the image of a religion or a religious group

 Breaking Their Will is divided into four parts: